tovbinm/riak-tools/README.md

-# Riak tools
+# Riak command line tools
-A set of command line tools for Riak, icluding:
+A set of command line tools for Riak, including:

-- Copy - a tool for copying data between two clusters (use com.riak.tools.Copy to run)
+- Copy - a tool for copying data between two clusters
-- Mapred - a tool for running mapreduce jobs (com.riak.tools.Mapred to run)
+- Mapred - a tool for running mapreduce jobs

 ## Prerequisites

 * sbt 0.11.2
-* Scala 2.9.1
+* scala 2.9.1

 ## Usage